how-to

-How to Create an Org Chart in Excel (+ Free Template)
+How to Create an Org Chart from Excel (+ Free Template)

 You have 50 names in a spreadsheet.
 Someone wants an org chart by tomorrow.